openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 ### **Folksonomy Editor Integration**

-Integrated existing `folksonomy-editor` webcomponent from the openfoodfacts-webcomponents into OpenFoodFacts.
-This work involved ensuring compatibility, fixing integration bugs, and making sure the components work seamlessly within the folksonomy interface.
-The integration improves code reusability and maintains consistency across different Open Food Facts applications.
+Integrated the existing `folksonomy-editor` webcomponent from openfoodfacts-webcomponents into OpenFoodFacts.
+Unlike previous implementations, this integration now leverages the authentication token, making API requests more efficient.
+Implementing this was not trivial, as it required resolving new CORS issues that had not been encountered before in the API.
+The work also included ensuring compatibility, fixing integration bugs, and making sure the components work seamlessly within Open Food Facts.
+This integration enhances code reusability and maintains consistency across different Open Food Facts applications.

 <p align="center">
   <img src="./assets/folksonomy-editor.png" width="700" />